isjosan/embsys310/assignment01/embedded-device-example.md

  All these factors lead to the challenge of designing the Camera with Low Energy Components, and implementing Energy Conservation techniques, such as shutting down unnecessary program threads when the Camera is idling.

  ### 3.9   Security
-The Field Camera has connection to the Internet via Wireless Connection, so network security is paramount, along with Device Security.
+The Field Camera has connection to the Internet via Wireless Connection, so Network Security is paramount, along with Device Security.
 Typically, the highest level of security must be implemented, that is based on strong encryption keys derived from hardware characteristics.
-The industry standard TLS level security protocols are a necessity for the Field Camera, that protect the firmware, and the nwtwork packets that carry payload and the control messages received from the remote operator.
+The industry standard TLS level security protocols are a necessity for the Field Camera, that protect the firmware, and the network packets that carry payload, and the control messages received from the remote operator.

  ### 3.10  Cost
 The Field Camera features drive a very rigid cost-benefit analysis.
 Typically a justification is required for each software and hardware component that is used in the construction of the embedded device.
 There is no room for having extra hardware components, extra ports, or even spare memory footprint, unless there is a strong reasoning.
 The Camera device must justify every dollar that goes into building the final product.